 The LVT also scores higher in the waterproof stakes, but laminate is still a good choice so long as you mop up any spills as quickly as possible - unless you've opted for the waterproof range that is.

 If it's a stone effect you're after, LVT has a wide range of options, from slate and limestone to concrete and marble, alongside a similarly diverse range of wood-effect tiles.
 Laminate is primarily available in wood finishes, although there are some stone options - and if you can't decide, there's even a concrete wood design which combines the two.

-For more on the pros and cons of laminate and LVT click here.
+Read more about the pros and cons of laminate and LVT.

 Whichever option you choose, you can be confident that both will stand up to family life while also providing a stylish floor for your bathroom.